Visakan-N/Machine-Learning-Laboratory/README.md

 # Machine-Learning-Laboratory
-This repository contains all the laboratory questions in the course "Applied Machine Learning".
+This repository contains all the laboratory questions and their solutions in the course "Applied Machine Learning".